Darlington and Nolli

 "Soon afterwards, he got several men from St. Augustine's Church to play with him, and thus the first football team in Darlington was formed."

 That final assertion, that the team was the first in Darlington, is unlikely to be true.
 Haughton-le-Skerne F.C. probably predates it.
 Darlington F.C. would be formed in 1883 and there is some doubt about when Nolli's park antics took place.
-Yet it would be his club, Darlington St. Augustine's, that would the first to enjoy success.
-In 1889 it won the Cleveland Cup and at that time it was reported that the club was eight years old, so formed in 1881.
-Also added on victory was that,
+Yet it would be his club, Darlington St. Augustine's, that would the first from the town to enjoy success.
+In 1889 it won the Cleveland Cup and at that time it was reported that the club was eight years old, so formed in 1881, to which on victory was added that,

 "Nolli was chiefly instrumental in the club developing from very humble beginnings, from a park team, in fact, into the important football organisation which it is today.....Irish and Scotch songs were naturally well to fore."

 As to Darlington St. Augustine's, the club, shortly after Willie Nolli's death, with him thought to be buried in its source's churchyard, it was no more.
 Having topped the Northern League in that first year it finished its second in last place and withdrew.
-It then yo-yo-ed in and out for a decade, finishing as runner-up in 1901 but in 1914-15 it was now not last but second from bottom, never to recover.
+It then yo-yo-ed in and out for a decade, finishing as runner-up in 1901 but in 1914-15 was now not last but second from bottom, never to recover.
 By the time The Great War came to an end it had been disbanded.
+Willie would not see it go but Jack would